A Nice Prison in Togo

 So one Sunday, the Chef-Cir said, “OK, to finish everything, tomorrow is Monday.
 We are going to Lomé.
 Then we will finish everything.
 Then you people can go.”
 Ah!
 We were happy, eh?
 Then the next morning, even it was before morning, we woke up early — about four o'clock in the morning.
 Then we left from Kpalimé, because from Kpalimé to Lomé, maybe it's one hour and some minutes when the car is going fast.
 So we took a car.
 The company of these German people, they gave them one of the busses with a driver, to take them.
 So we reached Lomé about five-thirty in the morning.

 So, we had to go to the — ah, what do they call them? — they are army people — the big ones.
 I think it's like a gendarmerie, or something like that.
 It's the big place for all of them, where they are living and where they used to make their army training.
 They took us there.
 Then they said, “Everybody who wants to take tea can come and take.”
 So we all refused: we don't want to take any tea; all of the girls, nobody took any tea.
 So they took us to the big man's office first, to make some papers with these white people.
-And about seven o'clock, we went to Eyadema's [General Gnassingbe Eyadema, the Togolese head of state] office there.
+And about seven o'clock, we went to Eyadema's** office there.
 We stayed there up to eight or half-past eight.
 Then they called all of us.
 When we went first, everybody was standing, then one man brought out the photos.
 All the photos, oh, maybe they could pass three hundred or five hundred or one thousand.
 Different kinds of girls.
 They brought these photos, and they put all the photos on a table.

 Then this man looked at these photos.
 He shook his head like that, then he asked these white people, “What did you people come here for?
 For this?
 Or what did you come here for?”
 Then they said they came to work.
 Then the man asked, “For what are you people doing all this?”